Buster Murdaugh denies involvement in high school classmate’s 2015 death

 The South Carolina Law Enforcement Division reopened the Smith murder case as it probed the Murdaugh killings, CNN reported.
 CBS News reports the body will be exhumed later this week.

-Neither Buster Murdaugh nor Alex Murdaugh has been named as a suspect in the Smith case, but Buster said he’s been surrounded by rumors.
+Neither Buster Murdaugh nor Alex Murdaugh has been named as a suspect in the Smith case, but the younger Murdaugh said he’s been surrounded by rumors.

 “This has gone on far too long.
 These baseless rumors of my involvement with Stephen and his death are false,” he said to NBC News.
 “I unequivocally deny any involvement in his death, and my heart goes out to the Smith family.”